Ghirro/gambit/README.md

 You don't have to deal with `@connect`, `mapStateToProps`, `componentWill...` or any other life-cycle hooks.
 The container will getAllUsers when the Redux store has none and whilst doing it will display a loading spinner.
 If it fails then you'll get a helpful error page.

-(NB: There is also a `done()` property that you can add but by default it will render the contained component when done.

 It'll also deal with when you're Component needs to create actions:

 ```javascript